GoogleChrome/webai-compute-benchmark/README.md

 The runner, which allows to select workloads, including ones from external sources, and collects and displays metrics, is based on the [Speedometer runner](https://github.com/WebKit/Speedometer).
 See the Speedometer repo for a more detailed explanation, e.g., in which phases workloads are run and measured.

+## Platform Support

+The `main` branch is tested and is runnable on MacBook Pro (M3).
+If you want to run the benchmark on gLinux machines, please use the `running-models-on-glinux` branch.

 ## Setup Instructions, How to Run Workloads

 - Prerequisites: NPM, node. `npm install` to install the dependencies of the runner.